saurabhpandit/deploy-expressapp-to-k8s/README.md

 4. API is exposed over HTTP instead of HTTPS
 5. TravisCI is configured to build all branches
 6. Recursive copy in Dockerfile which could be avoided
+7. Assumes that deployment will occur on Docker for Desktop (Windows).